 This is exactly where Google Scholar comes to aid.
 Whether you’re an experienced IP professional or a newbie who is just getting started in the field, Google Scholar is your go-to tool that could help find relevant non-patent literature real easy.

 PS: If you are in a hurry and would like to get to the meat of the material, you could skip to the next section using the table of contents below.

 What is Google Scholar?

-Have you ever walked into a library and immediately wished there was an online catalog where you could search through all the books in the library?
-That’s Google Scholar for you.
-It’s a free online research library that aggregates all scholastic literature online into one search engine, powered by Google, located at scholar.google.com.
+Google Scholar is a free online research library that aggregates all scholastic literature online into one search engine, powered by Google, located at scholar.google.com.